-Figure 15Screenshot of the Instructions for a Science Testlet in Kite Student Portal
+Figure 15 Instructions for a Science Testlet in Kite Student Portal

 Figure 16 is from a testlet where a short story is presented only once to the student.
 Although not shown, the testlet items follow the story on the next screen of the testlet.